awisu2/svelte-study/README.md

 *NOTE*

-- about sapper: sapper's successor is Sveltekit, as stated in the documentation.
+- sapper: sapper's successor is Sveltekit, as stated in the documentation.
 [Docs • Sapper](https://sapper.svelte.dev/docs)

 ## Todo